uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_programs.md

 ## Programming Languages

 MPI is written in C and ships with bindings for Fortran.
 Bindings have been written for many other languages, including Python and R. C\+\+ programmers should use the C functions.

-Many of the examples in this lecture are C or C\+\+ code, with some Fortran and Python examples as well.
 All of the C functions work the same for Fortran, with a slightly different syntax.
 They are mostly the same for Python but the most widely used set of Python bindings, `mpi4py`, was modeled on the deprecated C\+\+ bindings, as they are more "Pythonic."

 Guides to the most-commonly used MPI routines for the three languages this course supports can be downloaded.